Johannine Comma: Latin commentaries

 In this period, the greater portion of Bible commentary was written in Latin.
 The references in this era are extensive and wide-ranging.
 Some of the better-known writers who utilized the comma as scripture, in addition to Peter Lombard and Joachim of Fiore, include Gerbert of Aurillac (Pope Sylvester), Peter Abelard, Bernard of Clairvaux, Duns Scotus, Roger of Wendover (historian, including the Lateran Council), Thomas Aquinas (many verse uses, including one which has Origen relating to "the three that give witness in heaven"), William of Ockham (of razor fame), Nicholas of Lyra and the commentary of the Glossa Ordinaria.

 Greek commentaries

-Emanual Calecas in the 14th and Joseph Bryennius (c.
-1350–1430) in the 15th century reference the comma in their Greek writings.
+Emanual Calecas (a greek catholic) references the comma in the 14th century and Joseph Bryennius (c.
+1350–1430) is allegedly referencing the comma in the 15th century both in greek (the latter according to Eugenios Voulgaris; since Voulgaris was involved in the Comma debate in the 18th century and the alleged citation is almost identical to the 1535 Novum Testamentum Omne the genuineness of the citation is debatable).

 The Orthodox accepted the comma as Johannine scripture notwithstanding its absence in the Greek manuscripts line.
 The Orthodox Confession of Faith, published in Greek in 1643 by the multilingual scholar Peter Mogila specifically references the comma.
 "Accordingly the Evangelist teacheth (1 John v.
 7.)
-There are three that bear Record in Heaven, the Father, the Word, and the Holy Ghost and these three are one …"
+There are three that bear Record in Heaven, the Father, the Word, and the Holy Ghost and these three are one ..."